Chad

 = Action Tchadienne pour l'Unité et le Socialisme

-(Chadian Action for Unity and Socialism, democratic
+(Chadian Action for Unity and Socialism, communist,

-socialist, est.1981); ANDR =
+Marxist-Leninist, Stalinist, est.1981); ANDR

-Alliance Nationale pour la Démocratie et le Renouveau
+= Alliance Nationale pour la Démocratie et le Renouveau

 (National Alliance for Democracy and Renewal,

-social-democratic, est.1992); MPS
+social-democratic, est.1992); LT

-= Mouvement Patriotique du Salut (Patriotic Salvation
+Patriotique du Salut (Patriotic Salvation Movement,

-Movement, Idriss Déby personalist,
+nationalist, Idriss Déby personalist,

 = Rassemblement National pour la Développement et le

-Progrès - VIVA (National Rally for Development and
+Progrès "VIVA" (National Rally for Development and

-Progress - VIVA, supports a unitary democratic state,
+a unitary democratic state, est.1992); RNDT

-National des Démocrates Tchadiens - le Réveil (Rally of
+Tchadiens - le Réveil (Rally of Nationalists for the Development

-Chad - the Awakening, moderate, est.1996); UDR
+of Chad - the Awakening, moderate, est.1996); UNDR

 = Union pour la Démocratie et la République (Union for